-Cynthia bit her lower lip, frowning.
-She’d objected to being paired with the negligent nurse for the night shift, for instead of two nurses to share the work, one took up most of the responsibility while the other stayed in the dressing room, with a Smartphone in hand.
+Gola frowned.
+She’d objected to being paired with the negligent nurse for the night shift.
+Instead of two nurses to share the work, one took up most of the responsibility.
+And the other stayed in the dressing room with a Smartphone in hand.

 She sighed again.
 I wish I could make a firm decision and follow through.

-The mother who had just thanked her for saving her child's life was one of those reasons the decision about the job was hard to take.
+The mother who had just thanked her for saving the child's life constituted one of those reasons the decision about the job was difficult.

-How can I tell others that I hate to be a nurse when such praise for my dedication abounds?
+How can I tell others I hate to be a nurse when praise for my dedication abounds?

 How can I tell others that I wish to change my career and do something else?

-The day Cynthia had graduated from college, Papa was the happiest man of all.
-He hosted a lavish party in her honor and gifted her with ten thousand Kebis to begin her new life without stress.
+The day Gola graduated from the university, Papa had exhibited rare happiness.
+He hosted a lavish party and gifted her with three hundred thousand francs to begin the new phase of life stress-free.

 "I'm so proud of my first daughter," Papa told the over one hundred guests.
-"She has chosen a noble profession."
+"She's chosen a noble profession."

-Seated to his right, with her mother beside her, Cynthia looked down at the large bouquet in her hand.
-The flowers mocked at her, sending off congratulations for quiet acquiescence to wishes she’d never cherished on her own.
+Seated to his right, with her mother beside her, Gola looked down at the large bouquet in her hand.
+The flowers mocked her, sending off congratulations for quiet acquiescence to wishes she’d never have cherished on her own.

 Papa continued, "And second, she's ripe for the job market.
 Y'all know that a degree in Nursing is not as useless as some funny pursuits our young people are passionate about.

-Frank praised her meticulous nursing skills, but Cynthia detected that romantic affection lay beneath the eulogies.
-When he later asked for her contact, she did not hesitate.
+Frank praised her meticulous nursing skills, but Gola detected romantic affection beneath the eulogies.
+When he later asked for her contact, she didn't hesitate.

 He called daily and came to visit.
 Before long, he had her parents' consent to court her.

 "God brought me to St. Serita's to meet you,” he told her often.
-"I'd always desired a woman who works in the hospital, be it as a medical doctor, a nurse, a laboratory technician, just anything hospital-related."
+"I'd always desired a nurse for a wife.
+A noble profession."